rakkom/tradingview_to_python/README.md

 ```bash
 crontab -e
 ```
-Set up time for cron.
-You can just copy paste it in the file.
-But make sure you replace * for what you want.
+Configure the time settings for Cron.
+You can simply copy and paste the content into the file, but ensure that you replace the asterisks (*) with the desired values.

 ```bash
 * * * * * /home/user/checker_BICwA.py >> /home/user/cronjob_BICwA.log 2>&1
 * * * * * /home/user/checker_darvasbox.py >> /home/user/cronjob_darvasbox.log 2>&1
 ```

-Give permissions to the python code to be run by cron.
+Grant the necessary permissions for the Python code to be executed by Cron.
 ```bash
 chmod +x /home/user/checker_BICwA.py
 chmod +x /home/user/checker_darvasbox.py
 ```

-Check the status of cron and start cron.
-You need to manually start cron.
+Verify the status of Cron and initiate it.
+Remember, you must manually start Cron.
 ```bash
 sudo systemctl status cron
 sudo systemctl start cron